JohannBulls/Salesforce-World-Tour-Multistep-Form/README.md

 ### Step 3: Salesforce Usage

+#### Marketing Cloud

 - Do you have Marketing Cloud?
-  - If **yes**: Questions about its use and need for consulting
+  - If **yes**:
+    - Do you feel you are getting the most out of Marketing Cloud?
+    - Would you like a specialized team to advise you?
+  - If **no**:
-  - If **no**: Ask if you plan to acquire it
+    - Do you plan to acquire Marketing Cloud?
+      - Yes, right now
+      - Yes, in a couple of months
+      - Yes, maybe next year
+      - No, not at the moment

+#### Other Salesforce Clouds

-- Do you use other Salesforce Clouds?
+- Do you have another Salesforce cloud?
-  - If **yes**: Show checkbox list to select them
+  - If **yes**: A list of Salesforce clouds is displayed to select the ones the user has:
+    - Sales Cloud
+    - Service Cloud
+    - Experience Cloud
+    - Data Cloud
+    - Marketing Cloud Account Engagement (Pardot)
+    - Field Service
+    - Digital Engagement
+    - Salesforce Maps
+    - Bots de Einstein

+#### Services of Interest

+- Multiple selection checkboxes including:
+  - Salesforce Digital Marketing Agency Services
+  - Marketing Cloud Implementation
+  - Core Implementation (Sales/Service)
+  - Digital Asset Management and Support
+  - Advertising Studio Implementation
+  - Commerce Cloud Implementation
+  - Digital Engagement Implementation
+  - Intelligence Advance Implementation
+  - Marketing Cloud Account Engagement (Pardot) Implementation
+  - Marketing Cloud Engagement Implementation
+  - Marketing Cloud Intelligence Implementation
+  - Sales Cloud Implementation
+  - Service Cloud Implementation
-- Services of interest (multiple selections)
+  - Salesforce Training Services
+  - Accompaniment / Support

+#### Final

-- Additional Comments
+- Additional Comments (textarea)
 - Google reCAPTCHA

 ---